silverjuke/silverjuke/docs/user-guide.md

 In the "Music Library", you have to tell Silverjuke all sources (folders, files, (compressed) archives, servers and so on) to read music-files from.

-To open the dialog, select "Jukebox settings" from the menu and the the page "Music Library".
+To open the dialog, select "Settings" from the menu and the the page "Music Library".

 Using the corresponding buttons, you can easily add or remove sources.
 Moreover,